olganagorna/resource-registry/README.md

 REQUIREMENTS
 ------------

-The minimum requirement by this project that your Web server supports PHP 5.4.0 and MySQL.
+The minimum requirement by this project template that your Web server supports PHP 5.4.0.

 INSTALLATION